thelogicalgrammar/compositionalModes/README.md

 The semantic system has two components.

-The interpretation function: assigns a meaning to each word in the language.
+The lexical interpretation function: assigns a meaning to each word in the language.
 The meanings are intensional, meaning that their types is function from a 'world' to some extension.

 The composition function: constructs the meaning of a whole sentence by recursively taking the meaning of two nodes of the tree and returning a meaning.